Last Updated: September 11, 2017

 Once you step into the bar, you’ll notice that everything from the colour scheme and interior design to the decor plastered across the walls makes for a very fitting nautical theme.

 Being a bar, they aren’t short of alcohol either —you’ll see that they have a decent selection of premium bottles to choose from over the counter.
 Come August 2017, you can also anticipate house taps featuring Budweiser (a first!) and Guinness.

-Aside from the oysters, there’s also affordable lunch sets and savoury tapas, all at $10 per plate.
+Aside from the oysters, there are also affordable lunch sets and savoury tapas, all at $10 per plate.
 As we came after lunch time, we opted for light bites such as the Three-Layered Pork Belly ($10).

-Whenever tapas is concerned, I always find myself yearning for some Spanish Octopus so we had the Galician Style Octopus ($10).
-Served on a bed of squid ink mash, the bits of octopus paired really nicely with the garlic aioli which added a zesty flavour to the plate.
+Whenever tapas is concerned, I always find myself yearning for some Spanish octopus so we had the Galician Style Octopus ($10).
+Served on a bed of squid ink mash, the bits of octopus paired really nicely with the aioli which added a zesty flavour to the dish.